 HSC Examination is only available in some VET courses.
-(Refer to the specific course assessment summary for more detailed information).
+(Refer to the NESA course outline and the specific course assessment summary for detailed information).

 - Optional for students completing the 240 hour course and is intended for Australian Tertiary Admissions Rank (ATAR) purposes only.
 (Refer to the specific course assessment summary for more detailed information). - Independent of the competency based assessment requirements for the Australian Qualifications Framework (AQF) VET qualification.
 The satisfactory completion of the course will still appear on your HSC if the optional exam is not undertaken.